The Poet’s Circle: “I dwell in Possibility”

 What questions should we ask in order to imagine the radical possibilities poets envision?
 How does a verb like “dwell” contribute to a line of poetry?
 What did the adjective“fairer” connote for Dickinson, and what weight does it carry now?
 How do we write about hope in a time of “perpetual warfare”?
 And, ultimately, can we answer June Jordan’s call to overthrow a hegemony of language that undermines our democracy?

-In this course we will create a non-judgemental space to discuss contemporary poets like Dickinson, Rukeyser, Jordan, in addition to Leah Naomi Green, Ross Gay, Ada Limón, Tyree Daye, Gabrielle Calvocorresi, Ilya Kaminksy, Li-Young Lee, and Jericho Brown, among others; discover and develop our voices as poets; and explore new ways of seeing and saying through workshoping each other’s writing and generating new work in response to weekly prompts.
+In this course we will create a non-judgemental space to discuss poets like Dickinson, Rukeyser, Jordan, in addition to Leah Naomi Green, Ross Gay, Ada Limón, Tyree Daye, Gabrielle Calvocorresi, Ilya Kaminksy, Li-Young Lee, Jericho Brown, James Baldwin, Danez Smith and Sofia Elhillo, among others; discover and develop our voices as poets; and explore new ways of seeing and saying through workshoping each other’s writing and generating new work in response to weekly prompts.
 We hold Mary Oliver’s wise words as our core tenant: “To pay attention, this is our endless and proper work.”

 In addition to the workshop, individual feedback and reading recommendations will be provided to each participant.
 This course is open to all levels!